Psychiatric Mental Health Nurse Practitioner (Post-Master's Certificate) (Accelerated Online)

 Review important information about application fees.

-• bachelor of science in nursing (B.S.N.) degree from a regionally accredited institution and from a nursing program accredited by the Accreditation Commission for Education in Nursing (ACEN), Commission on Collegiate Nursing Education (CCNE) or other nationally recognized nursing education accrediting body.
+• Bachelor of science in nursing (B.S.N.) degree from a regionally accredited institution and from a nursing program accredited by the Accreditation Commission for Education in Nursing (ACEN), Commission on Collegiate Nursing Education (CCNE) or other nationally recognized nursing education accrediting body.
 Your B.S.N. degree must be reflected on the transcript at the time of application.

-• master of science in nursing (M.S.N.) degree from a regionally accredited institution and from a nursing program accredited by the Accreditation Commission for Education in Nursing (ACEN), Commission on Collegiate Nursing Education (CCNE) or other nationally recognized nursing education accrediting body.
+• Master of science in nursing (M.S.N.) degree from a regionally accredited institution and from a nursing program accredited by the Accreditation Commission for Education in Nursing (ACEN), Commission on Collegiate Nursing Education (CCNE) or other nationally recognized nursing education accrediting body.
 Your M.S.N. degree must be reflected on the transcript at the time of application.

-• a copy of an official transcript from each institution where course credit was granted
+• Official transcripts from each institution where course credit was granted.

-• A minimum 3.25 overall GPA on a 4.0 scale in nursing courses from an accredited college or university, plus any completed graduate courses.
+• A minimum 3.25 overall GPA on a 4.0 scale in nursing courses from an accredited college or university (plus any completed graduate courses).

 Review important information about transcripts.
 Official transcripts, sent directly from your institution, will be required if admission is granted.